vinlin24/cs143-notebooks/08 Normal Forms and Intro to Transactions.md

 >
 > Multiple concurrent transactions should not interfere.

-Everyone was allowed to edit the form at the same time.
+Everyone was allowed to edit the spreadsheet at the same time.
 If the goal was something like "give everyone one point", what's a better way to do it?
 Have one person do all the changes (like forcing single-thread execution).
 In fact, this is [kind of what transactions do as we'll demo later](#sqlite-demo).

 ### Durability/Exercise 4: Blackout!